Ishinoshita/Leela-Zero-Training-Data-Viewer/README.md

 and their sgf: [chunk_1047_game_30.zip](https://github.com/Ishinoshita/Leela-Zero-Training-Data-Viewer/files/2435778/chunk_1047_game_30.zip);
 [chunk_1042_game_7.zip](https://github.com/Ishinoshita/Leela-Zero-Training-Data-Viewer/files/2435779/chunk_1042_game_7.zip)

-Although p_max_raw = 1 may not be strictly impossible, a series of such values seems almost impossible.
+Although p_best_10_raw = 1.000000 is not impossible, it turns out that in most case we have also p_max_raw = p_picked_raw = 1, which may not be strictly impossible, but a series of such values seems almost impossible.

 I initially suspected fake data.
-But when I replayed some sfg with Sabaki (LZ177, 1600v, no randomness) I found that LZ177 almost always agreed with the game trajectory.
+But when I replayed a few sfg with Sabaki (LZ177, 1600v, no randomness) I found that LZ177 almost always agreed with the game trajectory.

 This second issue is affecting less training samples (1731 / 609087, or 0.28%).

 I then discovered that these two issues affect the very same games and are probably one and a single issue.
-In such games, either p_picked_raw = p_max_raw = 1 and the rest of the policy is de facto 0, or all values are not multiples of 1/1600th.
+In such games, either p_picked_raw = p_max_raw = 1 and the rest of the policy is de facto 0, or all values are not multiples of 1/1600th and these values display unsually sharp policy (p_best_5 close to 1 if not equal, p_max quite high)

 **Overall, the proportion of training samples affected by this issue is 6.9%.**